felangel/bloc/README.md

 Now our `CounterBloc` is a `HydratedBloc` and will automatically persist its state.
 We can increment the counter value, hot restart, kill the app, etc... and our `CounterBloc` will always retain its state.

+# How it works

+## Overview

+`hydrated_bloc` exports a `HydratedStorage` interface which means it can work with any storage provider.
+Out of the box, it comes with its own implementation: `HydratedBlocStorage`.

+`HydratedBlocStorage` is built on top of [path_provider](https://pub.dev/packages/path_provider) for a platform-agnostic storage layer.
+The out-of-the-box storage implementation reads/writes to file using the `toJson`/`fromJson` methods on `HydratedBloc` and should perform very well for most use-cases (performance reports coming soon). `HydratedBlocStorage` is supported for desktop ([example](https://github.com/felangel/hydrated_bloc/tree/master/example)).

+In addition, while the `HydratedBlocStorage` client doesn't automatically encrypt/decrypt the data, it is fairly straightforward to implement a custom `HydratedStorage` client which does support encryption.

 ## Custom Storage Directory

 By default, all data is written to [temporary storage](https://github.com/flutter/plugins/blob/61c39d1e79e8f36030162a5f85fb491c65f4e51c/packages/path_provider/lib/path_provider.dart#L24) which means it can be wiped by the operating system at any point in time.